Pinkerton: 'The New Class War' Exposes the Oligarchs and Their Enablers

 Of course, not everyone supports this liberal-libertarian liberaltarianism.
 To name just one opponent, there’s Donald Trump.
 Defying the liberal academic herd, Lind describes Trump’s victory—as well as Brexit and other populist-nationalist wins—as the result of the populist backlash against the dominion of the liberaltarians.

 Thus the battle is joined; in Lind’s telling, the hysteria over the last four years about “Russian interference” is mostly a fable that the establishment tells itself—and tells us.
-That is, the liberaltarian elite would rather say that popular eruptions are the doing of the Russians, not the residue of their own unpopular policies.
+The liberaltarian elite would rather say that popular eruptions are the doing of the Russians, not the residue of their own unpopular policies.

-And as these battle lines are drawn, we see, down deep, that the elites and the masses are, as Lind says, on opposite sides.
-Once again, the really rich tilt right on economics (again, as economics applies to them and their portfolios, they care little about what happens to Joe or Josie Sixpack), and tilt left on culture, average folks tilt left on economics and right on culture.
+And as these battle lines are drawn, we see down deep that the elites and the masses are, as Lind says, on opposite sides.
+Once again, the really rich tilt right on economics (again, as economics applies to them and their portfolios, they care little about what happens to Joe or Josie Sixpack), and tilt left on culture; average folks tilt left on economics and right on culture.
 And that means that whatever happens to Trump in the coming year, the larger fight will continue on for a long time.

 For instance, there’s the issue of Social Security, which is the principal source of retirement income for most Americans—although, of course, not for the rich.
 So it’s no surprise, as Lind writes, that Main Street supports keeping that earned entitlement just the way it is, “A Pew poll in March 2019 found that 74 percent of American adults—and 68 percent of Republicans and Republican-leaning voters—oppose any cuts to Social Security.”